2025 Wisconsin Permaculture Convergence Sessions

 Im a farmer/homesteader that was raised on a small farm.
 Back in 2000 I built a rope making machine based off an old school design.
 I’ve been making rope ever since.

-Profitable Permaculture by Epic Nature LLC
+Profitable Permaculture

 20 years of highlights on our transformation from a high input row crop farm to a sustainable low input perennial crop and silvopasture business model.